HWeber-tech/emp_proving_ground_v1/docs/development/formatter_rollout.md

 * Use review comments or PR descriptions to flag any surprising manual fixes so later stages can avoid repeat work.

-Check the modernization [roadmap](../roadmap.md) for the current stage status and ownership expectations.
+Check the modernization [roadmap](../roadmap.md) for the final status and remaining telemetry follow-ups.

 ## Rollout change log